-Mamoru Yoshida (independent outside director) Matters for discussion: The committee shall discuss the following matters and report the contents and results of these discussions to with NEC once a year and when M&As and other major transactions take place)
+Mamoru Yoshida (independent outside director) The committee shall discuss the following matters and report the contents and results of these discussions to the Board of Directors as appropriate.

-2. Conclusion of contracts in regard to M&As (including business transfers and acquisitions, divestitures, and mergers) with NEC and its subsidiaries
+- 1. Status of major transactions with NEC - 2.
+Conclusion of contracts in regard to M&As (including business transfers and acquisitions, divestitures, and mergers) with NEC and its subsidiaries - 3.
+Other important matters that may conflict with the interests of NEC and NESIC's minority shareholders

-3. Other important matters that may conflict with the interests of NEC and NESIC's minority shareholders No. of meetings held: As appropriate (to report on the status of transactions
+No. of meetings held: